 - Brokers must treat their clients fairly and make judgments that are in their best interests, even if the client does not specifically request such action.

-- FCA advises CFD brokers to enforce orderly internal procedures to protect their business and their customers’ interests.
+- FCA advises brokers that allow CFD trading to enforce orderly internal procedures to protect their business and their customers’ interests.

 Moreover, FCA encourages regulated brokers to seek help from the Financial Conduct Authority (FCA) whenever it is necessary.